This post may contain affiliate links. Please read our disclosure policy.

 Christmas Movie Night

 Every year we pick at least one night to watch a Christmas movie together.
-It makes it extra-special to watch a movie by the tree light with popcorn and hot cocoa.
+It makes it extra-special to watch a movie by the tree light with popcorn balls and hot cocoa.

 Ice Skating